bhaskarsh022/AI-RESUME-ANALYSER/README.md

       <a href="https://www.linkedin.com/in/mrbriit/](https://www.linkedin.com/in/bhaskar-sharma-8070bb1ba/">LINKEDIN</a>
      </small>
   </p>
-  <small align="justify">🚀 A Project Submitted for the partial fulfilment of the degree B.sc CS at
+  <small align="justify">🚀 A Project Submitted for the partial fulfilment of the degree B.C.A.
-    <a href="https://kirticollege.edu.in/">Kirti College</a> during academic year 2022-23
+    <a href="https://mitmeerut.ac.in/">MIT College</a> during academic year 2022-23
   </small>
 </div><br/><br/>